atmoswing/atmoswing-user-manual/docs/getting-started/variables.rst

 Generic NetCDF
 ~~~~~~~~~~~~~~

 The generic dataset is different from the other datasets.
 There is no predefined variables.
-The variable name needs to be used in the in the NetCDF file.
+The variable name needs to be used in the NetCDF file.